Ski: Etymology and usage

 English and French use the original Norwegian spelling ski, and modify the pronunciation.
 Before 1920, English often called them skee and snow-shoe.
 In Italian, it is pronounced similarly to Norwegian, but the spelling is modified accordingly: sci [ˈʃi].
 Portuguese and Spanish adapt the word to their linguistic rules: esqui and esquí.
 In German, spellings Ski and Schi are in use, both pronounced [ˈʃiː].
 In Dutch, the word is ski and the pronunciation was originally [ˈɕiː] as in Norwegian, but since approximately the 1960s changed to [ˈskiː].
 In Welsh the word is spelled sgi.
 Many languages make a verb form out of the noun, such as to ski in English, skier in French, esquiar in Spanish and Portuguese, sciare in Italian, skiën in Dutch, or Schi laufen or Schi fahren (as above also Ski laufen or Ski fahren) in German.
 Norwegian and Swedish do not form a verb from the noun.

 Finnish has its own ancient words for skis and skiing: "ski" is suksi and "skiing" is hiihtää.
 The word suksi goes back to the Proto-Uralic period, with cognates such as Erzya soks, Mansi tåut and Nganasan tuta.
 The Sami also have their own words for "skis" and "skiing": for example, the Lule Sami word for "ski" is sabek and skis are called sabega.
-The Sami use cuoigat for the verb "to ski" (the term may date back to 10,000 years before present).
+The Sami use cuoigat for the verb "to ski".

 History

-Although it is not clear who invented the skis, the oldest wooden skis found were in Russia (c.
+Skis appeared before the wheel, with the oldest wooden skis found in Russia (c.
 6300–5000 BCE), Sweden (c.
 5200 BCE) and Norway (c.
 3200 BCE) respectively.

-The early skis were not used for fun, leisure, transportation, or speed; their sole purpose was to keep the user on top of the snow while hunting or when in a war.
-Early skis were generally accompanied with walking sticks to help the user maintain balance.
+These early skis were not designed for recreation or speed; their sole purpose was to keep the user on top of the snow, as when hunting or at war.
+Early skis were generally accompanied by a walking stick to help the user maintain balance.

 Nordic ski technology was adapted during the early 20th century to enable skiers to turn at higher speeds.
 New ski and ski binding designs, coupled with the introduction of ski lifts to carry skiers up slopes, enabled the development of alpine skis.
 Meanwhile, advances in technology in the Nordic camp allowed for the development of special skis for skating and ski jumping.